 Impact on Hockey Development

-McKenna’s move to Penn State illustrates how recent NCAA rule changes are reshaping hockey’s development path.
-Previously, CHL players were ineligible for NCAA competition because the NCAA considered them professionals — they competed alongside teammates who had signed NHL contracts.
-The new rules allow players with QMJHL, OHL, and WHL experience to play NCAA hockey starting in the 2025-26 season.
+McKenna’s move to Penn State shows how recent NCAA rule changes are reshaping hockey’s development landscape.
+For years, CHL players were barred from NCAA competition.
+The NCAA classified them as professionals because they played alongside teammates who had signed NHL contracts.
+That changed ahead of the 2025-26 season, when new rules opened the door for players with QMJHL, OHL, and WHL experience to compete at the college level.

 Trading Card Market Implications

-Following McKenna’s Penn State debut on October 3rd, in which he tallied two assists in a 6-3 victory, Topps announced the release of his on-demand 2025-26 Bowman U Now card #1 (with an impressive print run of 14,060 copies).
-The card was available for sale from October 4th to 7th.
-Topps is clearly aware of McKenna’s potential impact on the hobby, offering randomly-inserted parallels, rare numbered parallels, memorabilia, and autograph cards for this Bowman U Now release.
+McKenna made his Penn State debut on October 3rd, recording two assists in a 6-3 win.
+The very next day, Topps announced the release of his 2025-26 Bowman U Now card, numbered 1 in the set, with a print run of 14,060 copies.
+The card was available for purchase from October 4th through the 7th.
+Topps clearly recognized the moment, offering randomly inserted parallels, rare numbered parallels, memorabilia cards, and autograph cards as part of the release.
 Here are the full details of this significant card, directly from Topps.

-The move to NCAA hockey disrupts the traditional card release schedule, as college players typically appear in far fewer products than their CHL counterparts.
-This could create increased demand and anticipation for future collegiate hockey releases from Topps.
+The transition to college hockey also disrupts the traditional card release schedule.
+College players typically appear in far fewer products than their CHL counterparts, which could drive increased demand and anticipation for future collegiate releases from Topps.

 Looking Forward